-Postpartum Depression Counseling & Therapy Sessions: What they look like
+Virtual Postpartum Depression Counseling & Therapy Sessions: What They Look Like

 Following an initial 60-minute consultation, I will build your own intervention plan using only gold-standard, research-supported strategies.
 You’ll never find a one-size-fits-all approach here.
 Clients who opt for traditional one-on-one sessions are welcome to choose from 30-minute, 45-minute, and 60-minute sessions.
 When I say 30-, 45-, and 60-minutes, that’s truly how many minutes I mean; my sessions are never cut short by the extraneous parameters of insurance companies.